piisa/pii-data/doc/stream.md

 ## Source documents

-The standard `SourceDocument` class can only process full local documents, since it either loads them from file, or accepts the full set of document chunks in the constructor or the `set_chunks()` method.
+The standard `SrcDocument` abstract base class will happily iterate in a streaming fashion if the child class provides a `get_chunks()` method that yields chunks in iteration.

-In order to provide stream processing capabilities:
+So in order to provide stream processing capabilities:
- * subclass the `BaseSourceDocument` into an e.g. `StraeamSourceDocument`
+ * subclass the `SrcDocument` into an e.g. `StreamingSrcDocument`
- * implement a `get_chunks()` method in the subclass, which must return an iterator producing `DocumentChunk` objects
+ * implement a `get_chunks()` method in the subclass, which must return an iterator producing chunks (a chunk must be either a dict containing a `data` member, or just the chunk payload)

-This should be enough to let the tools process the document in a streaming fashion.
+This should be enough to let the tools process the document incrementally.

+The `LocalSrcDocument` subclass and variants can only process full local documents, since it either loads them from file, or accepts the full set of document chunks in the constructor or the `set_chunks()` method.

 ## PiiCollections